balakg/voxelmorph/README.md

 # voxelmorph

-Initial version of voxelmorph code.
+The voxelmorph code is being finalized (i.e. cleaned up :) ).
+Should be up momentarirly.
+Stay tuned :)

 ## Notes
-- Code is written in python 2.7.
-A 3.5 version is on the way!
+- Code was initially written in python 2.7, and now transfered to 3.5.

 - We are currently cleaning up our code for general use.
 There are several hard-coded elements related to data preprocessing and format.
 You will likely need to rewrite some of the data loading code in